paulusedys-tech/SPMI-CC_-PLATFORM/README.md

 # school-qa-landing-
-this is SPMI Canisius College Platform
+This is SPMI Canisius College Platform